place-technology/sabo/README.md

 # Sabo

-A SOAP client with WDSL support.
+A SOAP client with WSDL support.

 ## Installation